Hebden Mining Data

-William Barron was born in 1815 in Edmondbyers, County Durham where in 1851 he was a lead miner.
+William Barron was born in 1815 in Edmondbyers, County Durham, and in 1841 he was living in Blanchland, Northumberland, with his family, working as a lead miner.
+By 1851 he had married and moved back to Edmondbyers where he still worked as a lead miner.
 Before his spell at Hebden, he was manager / chief agent from 1860 to 1867 at Craven Moor Mine on Greenhow, where he is recorded as living in 1861.
 He had died by 1871.

-Joseph Heslop was born in Allendale, County Durham in 1802.
-In 1851 he was working as a lead miner in Arkengarthdale, and in 1861 he was working as a Mining Agent in Stanhope, County Durham.
-In 1871 he was living in Burnsall, and died in 1879.
+Joseph Heslop was born in Allendale, Northumberland in 1802.
+In 1841 he was still in Allendale with his wife and eight children working as a lead miner.
+By 1851 he had been widowed, still in Allendale, but now with ten children and working as a butcher.
+In 1861 he was working as a Mining Agent in Stanhope, County Durham with five of his children.
+In 1871 he was living in Burnsall with just his daughter Hannah, and died in 1879.

 William Hill was born in 1825 in St. Just, Cornwall.
 In 1841 William was still living with his family in St. Just, but he then moved up to Caldbeck in Cumberland with his brother to work as lead ore washers in the mines below the northern slopes of Skiddaw.
 William and his wife moved to several different mining areas in Cumberland and Northumberland during the next ten years, and by 1861 he had risen through the ranks to become a Mining Agent living in Thornthwaite, near Keswick, with five children.
 In 1868 he became the Mining Agent of the Hebden Moor Mining, at a time when output from the mine was rapidly declining.
 He stayed with the company for twenty years until work in the Hebden Horse Level ceased in 1888.
 In 1891 he was still living in Hebden and claiming to be a mining agent, but he and his wife later moved to Grassington where in the 1901 census he was recorded as being a jobbing gardener.
 He died in 1907 at the age of 82.

-Sources and References on Hebden Moor Mining Comany
+Sources and References on Hebden Moor Mining Company

 All the primary material used is available on the web.